Jim's political articles that he invites you to read and respond to.

 Articles about Religion in general or recent religious news.

 ...and for something a little lighter.

 We all know that there are two taboo topics we are not meant to talk about - Religion and Politics.
 But, they are two of Jim’s most passionate interests.
 He has been a candidate in various elections between 2004 and 2010, and he was a founding member and the first President of the Casey Multi-faith Network in 2007 (and remains an active member to this day).
 Jim has a Bachelors of Arts (double major in history) and a Diploma of Education, and also a Masters of Theology (with honors).
 In recent years he has had a number of journal articles (historical, biblical, and the gender debate) accepted and published after peer review.

 I have put off writing this for a while... but you know what?
 It needs to be said.
-New Zealand's actions yesterday were important and impossible not to notice (at least down this end of the globe we noticed it).
 The following is a paper I have put together that explains why it is that some of us who call ourselves Christians (Christ followers) actually do support gay marriage.
 Happy for discussion so long as you actually read it first! :-)